 I believe in lifelong learning and continuing education.
 I believe this idea applies not only to business people, but to people in a wide range of fields.
 And I believe one simple, inexpensive way to jump start your own growth as a professional is by reading.

-This website is a compilation of what I’ve learned over the last several years reading for my own professional development and running my employer’s pro book club.
+This website is a compilation of what I’ve learned over the years reading for my own professional development and running my employer’s pro book club.
 When I first started off, I scoured the Internet for guidance, and while I found plenty of info about how to organize your friendly neighborhood book club, I found nothing about reading groups focused on professional development.
 This website is intended to fill that gap.

 For me, the act of reading and running a pro book club was liberating.
 It took away my feeling of helplessness and allowed me to take control of my own career growth.
 It also opened my eyes to new ideas and subjects of interest I could never have anticipated.
 And frankly, it’s been fun!
 I hope reading for professional development will do the same for you.